Communication-Efficient LDPC Code Design for Data Availability Oracle in Side Blockchains: Design Idea: Secure Stopping Set Dispersal

 \section{Design Idea: Secure Stopping Set Dispersal}

 \begin{definition} A protocol $\tC = \{A_1, \ldots, A_{N}\}$ is called a $k$-dispersal if each $A_i$ is a $k$ element subset chosen uniformly at random with replacement from all the $k$ element subsets of the M base layer coded chunks. \end{definition} We analyze the minimum number of distinct coded chunks $k$ to disperse to each oracle node so that the protocol $\tC$ is $\mu$-SS-valid with probability at least $1 -p_{th}$.
-We utilize the fact that the process of a given $\gamma N$ nodes sampling with replacement the $k$ element subsets of the $M$ base layer chunks is known as the coupon collector's problem with group drawings \cite{CouponGroup}.

-\begin{lemma} For a $k$-dispersal protocol, for the base layer, \end{lemma} \begin{proof} The expression for $P_{f}$ is taken from \cite{CouponGroup}.
-The proof can be found in Appendix \ref{appendix:coupon_group}. \end{proof} Now, $e^{NH_e(\gamma)}P_{f}$ can be made smaller than an arbitrary threshold $p_{th}$ by choosing a sufficiently large $k$.
+\begin{lemma} For a $k$-dispersal protocol, for the base layer, \end{lemma} \begin{proof} \debbb{The proof utilizes the fact that the process of a given $\gamma N$ nodes sampling with replacement the $k$ element subsets of the $M$ base layer chunks is known as the coupon collector's problem with group drawings \cite{CouponGroup}.
+The proof is provided in Appendix \ref{appendix:coupon_group}.} \end{proof} Now, $e^{NH_e(\gamma)}P_{f}$ can be made smaller than an arbitrary threshold $p_{th}$ by choosing a sufficiently large $k$.
 Let $k^*(\mu,N,M,\gamma,p_{th})$ be the smallest $k$ such that $e^{NH_e(\gamma)}P_{f} \leq p_{th}$.
 Thus, a $k^*(\mu,N,M,\gamma,p_{th})$-dispersal will be $\mu$-SS-valid for the base layer with probability $\geq 1 - p_{th}$.
 The associated communication cost is $N Xk^*(\mu,N,M,\gamma)$, where $X$ is the total size of one base layer coded chunk along with its POM.
 To ensure availability, if we set $\mu = M_{\min}$, we see that the communication cost is directly affected by the minimum stopping set size.
 Thus, for a $k^*(M_{\min},N,M,\gamma, p_{th})$-dispersal protocol, the best code design strategy is to design LDPC codes with large minimum stopping set sizes which is considered to be a hard problem\debb{\cite{SSelim,SSelimSurvey}}.
 In this work, we modify the above dispersal protocol to reduce the communication cost.
 We then provide a specialized LDPC code construction aimed at minimizing the communication cost associated with the modified dispersal protocol.

 \begin{definition} A stopping set $S$ is said to be securely dispersed by a dispersal protocol $\tC$ if $\vert \tnei(S) \vert \geq f+1$. \end{definition} Since $f$ is the maximum number of malicious oracle nodes, for a stopping set that is securely dispersed, at least one honest oracle node will have a coded chunk corresponding to a VN of $S$ and hence the peeling decoder will not fail due to $S$ and can continue the decoding process.
 Based on this principle, we consider the following dispersal protocol: